 In January 2019, the Company entered into an agreement with the Marlinspike Group, LLC ("Marlinspike Group") for research support, management, and business consulting services (the "2019 Consulting Agreement").
 Further, Marlinspike Group provides the use of approximately 2,120 square feet of its office space in Carlsbad, California to the Company on an as-available basis from time to time pursuant to the agreement.
-The Company's Chief Executive Officer and Chairperson of its board of directors is an executive officer of Marlinspike Group.
+The Company's Executive Chairperson, co-founder and member of its board of directors is an executive officer of Marlinspike Group and, the Company's Chief Operating Officer was an executive officer of Marlinspike Group until February 2020.

 The term of the 2019 Consulting Agreement was for a one-year period, subject to automatic one-month renewals unless terminated upon 14 days' written notice.
-In March 2020, the Consulting Agreement was terminated and replaced with an amended consulting agreement (the "2020 Consulting Agreement"), which provides for similar services and use of office space for a monthly fee of \$20,000.
+In March 2020, the Consulting Agreement was terminated and replaced with an amended consulting agreement (the "2020 Consulting Agreement"), which provides for the similar services and use of office space for a monthly fee of \$20,000.
 Pursuant to the terms of the 2020 Consulting Agreement, it shall remain in effect until otherwise terminated.
 Termination may occur at any time upon mutual agreement or unilaterally upon 30 days' written notice.
 If the Company unilaterally terminates the 2020 Consulting Agreement for any reason other than cause, it would be subject to a \$240,000 termination fee.
 The Company cannot determine when, or if, such a termination will occur and hence has not recorded a liability for the fee.